Stockflare/learn/_posts/2014-10-30-what-are-five-star-stocks.markdown

 date:   2014-10-30 17:10:00
 categories: stockflare
 ---
 See how we rate companies and apply our star rating.
-Understand if 5 star stocks right for your portfolio.
+Understand if 5 star stocks are right for your portfolio.

 <iframe width="700" height="525" src="//www.youtube.com/embed/2GMIC-vtno4" frameborder="0" allowfullscreen></iframe>